Gradient-free neural topology optimization: Towards effective fracture-resistant designs

 \paragraph{Optimization limitations}

 The second component of the performance of our method comes from the optimization procedure and its limitations.
-The major point of attention in that regard is the setting of the constraints.
+The major point of attention in this regard is the setting of the constraints.
 Specifically, the volume constraint was imposed following the method of \cite{hoyer2019neural}, by applying a constrained sigmoid transformation on the output of the convolutional layers of the generator.
 However, this way of enforcing constraints could potentially hinder latent optimization.
-During the training, the VAE was exposed to samples with different volume fractions, which resulted not only in different shapes but in different topologies.
+During training, the VAE was exposed to samples with different volume fractions, resulting in not only different shapes but also different topologies.
 Therefore, imposing the constraint directly in latent space by restricting to a manifold corresponding to a particular volume fraction could be more beneficial.
-Finding an alternative way of enforcing the constraint could potentially further improve the performance of the proposed latent optimization method.
+Alternatively, the volume fraction could be an input to the model.
+In this way, the model would be trained to output designs that satisfy (approximately) the volume constraint.
+Finding a different way of enforcing the constraint could potentially further improve the performance of the proposed latent optimization method.

-\paragraph{Benchmarking} In our benchmarks, while comparing different methods, we used objective values reached at the same number of FEM simulations (simulation budget).
-This approach gives a fair overview of the total computational cost required for optimization, assuming that FEM comprises the majority of the computational cost in the optimization loop.
-However, most gradient-free optimizers (including CMA-ES used in this study) rely on evaluating a population (or a batch) of trial designs that can be done in parallel (lowering the total time significantly).
-This is not the case for gradient-based approaches, where the simulations are strictly sequential.
-In our set-up, the population sizes are in order 10, which means that the number of iterations (with parallelization -- the compute time) is one order of magnitude less than the budget, as shown in the example in Figure \ref{fig:loss3}.
-Consequently, while considering the parallelization, the gap to gradient-based approaches closes even further.